tadepada/Nexus-Protocol/README.md

 We recognize that a single LLM is the wrong tool for real-time motor control.
 Our architecture is a **hybrid, distributed model**:

-1.  **The Cloud Cortex (Nexus Protocol):** A powerful, LLM-based model (like the one we are defining) runs in the cloud.
+1.  **The Cloud Cortex (Nexus Protocol):** A powerful, LLM-based model runs in the cloud.
 It handles complex reasoning, planning, and language.
 It decides **what** to do (e.g., "get the water bottle from the table").

 2.  **The Onboard Core:** A small, efficient, real-time processor runs on the robot itself.
 It handles reflexes, balance, and execution.
-It decides **how** to perform the action (e.g., calculating the precise joint movements to grab the bottle).
+It decides **how** to perform the action (e.g., calculating the precise joint movements).

 Our project focuses on perfecting the Cloud Cortex and the communication protocol between these two "brains."